rcrowther/updownrecord/README.rst

     http://127.0.0.1:8000/firework/9/download

-There are a surprising number of options on DownloadView (it has an API with some similarity to Django's ListView).
+There are a surprising number of options on DownloadView (it has an API similar to Django's ListView).

 Downloading object ranges